 - My Account

-During his years in medical school, Howard took part in civil rights and political causes, including writing a regular column for the California Eagle.
-He was also the president of the California Economic, Commercial and Political League that championed Black business ownership, and the study of Black history and opposed local efforts to introduce segregation.
+During his years in medical school, Howard participated in civil rights and political causes, including writing a regular column for the California Eagle.
+He was also the California Economic, Commercial, and Political League president who championed Black business ownership and the study of Black history and opposed local efforts to introduce segregation.
 In 1935, he married Black socialite Helen Nela Boyd.
-After a residency at Homer G. Phillips Hospital (in St. Louis, Missouri), Howard became the medical director of the Riverside Sanitarium, the main Adventist health care institution to serve Blacks.
+After a residency at Homer G. Phillips Hospital (in St. Louis, Missouri), Howard became the medical director of the Riverside Sanitarium, the main Adventist healthcare institution to serve Blacks.

 In 1942, Howard became the first chief surgeon at the hospital of the International Order of Twelve Knights and Daughters of Tabor in Mound Bayou, Mississippi.
 While there, he founded an insurance company, restaurant, hospital, home construction firm, and a large farm.
 He also built a zoo, a park, and the first swimming pool for Blacks in Mississippi.
 In 1951, Howard founded the Regional Council of Negro Leadership, which mounted a successful boycott of service stations that denied restrooms to Blacks.